json-schema-org/community/docs/personal-manuals/manuals/relequestual--ben-hutton.md

 It helps if I reframe "wasted time" as lessons learnt.
 I'll take learning as a win.
 It helps if my calendar schedule is full AND I can stick to the schedule.

-If you see my schedule looking empty or not full, that's a potentially a bad sign, but maybe not.
+If you see my schedule looking empty or not full, that's potentially a bad sign, but maybe not.
 I'm more apathetic when stressed, so may be slower to respond.
 (Although, I still encourage nagging.
 Specifically nagging which suggests adding a task which will auto add to my calendar.)